hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 }
 ```

-Different from the `GreetingServiceTest`, to test the funtionality of `GreetingResource`, we use Jakarta REST Client API to verify the API in the client view.
-Adding a `testable=false` in the `@Deployment` annotation means all tests will be run in the client JVM.
+Unlike `GreetingServiceTest`, to test the funtionality of `GreetingResource`, we use Jakarta REST Client API to interact with the HTTP APIs in a client view.

+Adding a `testable=false` attribute in the `@Deployment` annotation means all tests will be run in the client mode.

 Alternatively, you can also add a single `@RunAsClient` on the test method to run it locally.

-The `@ArquillianResource` will bind the base URL of the deployed archive in the container.
+The `@ArquillianResource` will inject the base URL of the deployment archive in the container after it is deployed.

 Execute the following command to run `GreetingServiceTest`.